 The City of Azusa’s population in the 2010 census was 46,346, and the 2016 estimate is 49,628.
-The homeless count in Azusa has increased from 23 in 2015 to 55 in 2016 to 143 in 2017, yet it is known that there are many more in the canyons that are not included in those counts.
+The homeless count in Azusa has increased from 23 in 2015 to 321 in 2019, yet it is known that there are many more in the canyons that are not included in those counts.
 The completion of the Metro Gold Line with its last two stops in Azusa, brought in more of the homeless population to Azusa.
-The City is experiencing firsthand, the multitude of issues from the homeless population, which has almost tripled in size.
-The Police Department has experienced an increase in calls for service related to the homeless.
+The City is experiencing firsthand, the multitude of issues from the homeless population The Police Department has experienced an increase in calls for service related to the homeless.
 In addition the Library has also seen a rise in patrons who are homeless seeking services in or around the Azusa community.

 Anyone experiencing homelessness in our region, and/or concerned residents/business owners that would like to call for non-emergency services for a particular individual are encouraged to call our Hotline number or email us.
 If you get our voicemail, please leave a detailed message with your name, a call back number, your location, and we'll call you back as soon as possible!

 Hotline: (626) 812-5100

 The City of Azusa, in partnership with the Los Angeles County Department of Mental Health, is proud to provide mental evaluation services through compassionate field intervention.

 If you would like to request MET services, please call our Police Department Dispatch Center at: (626) 812-3200.